sithmel/occamsrazor.js/README.rst

     adapters.add([an array of validators], func)

 returns the adapter registry (this method can be chained).
 If the validator is a string or a regular expression is converted automatically to a function using occamsrazor.stringValidator
-If a validator is null it is converted as occamsrazor.isAnything.
+If a validator is null it become occamsrazor.isAnything.

-adapters.addnew
+adapters.addNew (alias .addConstructor)
 ---------------------------------------------------

 Add a constructor function and 0 or more validators to the adapter registry.